School profile Verified 2 June 2026

 How do I apply to Judd School?

-1. Read the 2027 admission arrangements: Check the Inner Area and Outer Area allocations, the pupil-premium route, and the tie-break rules before you register for the Kent Test.
-2. Register for the Kent Test: For September 2027 entry, Kent Test registration runs from Monday 2 June 2026 to Wednesday 1 July 2026.
+1. Read the 2027 admission arrangements: Check the Inner Area and Outer Area allocations, pupil-premium route and tie-break rules before registering for the Kent Test.
+2. Register for the Kent Test: For September 2027 entry, Kent Test registration runs from Monday 1 June 2026 to Wednesday 1 July 2026.
 3. Send the pupil-premium supplementary form if relevant: Families applying for the Inner Area pupil-premium or free-school-meals route must complete the school's supplementary information form.
-4. Name Judd on your secondary application: After the Kent Test, list Judd on your local-authority application by the published closing date.
+4. Name Judd on your secondary application: After the Kent Test, list Judd on your local-authority application by Monday 2 November 2026.

 When are the key dates for Judd School?